Luehang/react-native-camera-roll-selector/README.md

 At minimal, declare the ``CameraRollGallery`` component in the ``render()``.

 > If you like [`react-native-camera-roll-selector`](https://github.com/Luehang/react-native-camera-roll-selector), please be sure to give it a star at [GitHub](https://github.com/Luehang/react-native-camera-roll-selector).
+Thanks.

 ```javascript
 import CameraRollSelector from "react-native-camera-roll-selector";